Back to National Guide

 Adelaide-Specific Considerations

-Adelaide's housing stock, soil conditions, and climate create distinct below-ground moisture challenges.
+Adelaide's housing stock, soil conditions, and climate create some of the most persistent below-ground moisture challenges of any Australian capital.

-Bluestone and sandstone homes.
-Adelaide's inner suburbs, including Norwood, Unley, Prospect, and North Adelaide, have high concentrations of bluestone cottages built in the 1860s to 1920s.
-These homes pre-date modern damp-proof courses.
-The original lime mortar joints allow moisture to rise through the stone walls via capillary action, producing damp patches, salt deposits (efflorescence), and paint failure at the base of walls.
-Chemical injection damp-proofing is the standard treatment, but the injection product must be compatible with bluestone.
-Some silicone-based products do not bond well with dense igneous stone.
+Bluestone and sandstone homes in the inner suburbs.
+Norwood, Unley, Prospect, North Adelaide, Walkerville, and Goodwood have high concentrations of bluestone cottages built in the 1860s to 1920s.
+These homes pre-date modern damp-proof courses entirely.
+The original lime mortar joints allow moisture to rise through the stone walls via capillary action, carrying dissolved salts from the ground.
+As the water evaporates at the wall surface, it deposits these salts as white crystalline efflorescence, hence the local term "salt damp."
+The salt crystals expand inside the pore structure of the stone and mortar, causing progressive surface decay.
+Chemical injection damp-proofing is the standard treatment, but the injection product must be compatible with dense bluestone.
+Research from the University of Adelaide on historic masonry buildings notes that the severity depends on groundwater salt levels, the pore structure of the masonry, and evaporation rate.
+A DPC insertion above the damp zone combined with salt-retarding render below is the established repair sequence.

-Reactive clay soils.
-Much of Adelaide's suburban footprint sits on reactive clay, particularly in the north-eastern suburbs (Golden Grove, Modbury, Tea Tree Gully) and parts of the south (Morphett Vale, Reynella).
-Clay soils swell when saturated during winter and shrink in dry summers.
-This movement pushes moisture through foundation walls and can crack rigid waterproofing treatments.
-External drainage (ag-drains) to redirect water away from footings is often as important as the membrane itself.
+Reactive clay soils in the outer suburbs.
+The north-eastern suburbs (Golden Grove, Modbury, Tea Tree Gully, Salisbury) and parts of the south (Morphett Vale, Reynella, Hackham) sit on reactive clay.
+These soils swell when saturated during winter and shrink in the dry summer months.
+The seasonal movement pushes moisture through foundation walls and creates lateral pressure that can crack rigid waterproofing treatments.
+External drainage using ag-drains to redirect water away from footings is often as important as the waterproofing membrane itself.
+Flexible membrane products from Sika or Gripset accommodate the movement better than rigid cementitious coatings in these areas.

 Subfloor ventilation in character homes.
 Many 1950s to 1970s Adelaide homes have subfloor crawl spaces with brick piers and timber floors.
 Subfloor dampness in these properties is frequently a ventilation problem rather than a waterproofing failure.
 Garden beds built up against the house, blocked air vents, and insufficient vent openings all restrict airflow.
+The NCC Part 6.2 specifies minimum subfloor ventilation requirements, and many older Adelaide homes fall well short.
 Before spending on waterproofing, check whether existing subfloor vents are open and adequate.
-Adding or unblocking vents costs far less than damp-proofing and may solve the problem.
+Adding or unblocking vents costs far less than damp-proofing treatment and may solve the problem.
+Where prolonged dampness has caused subfloor timber deterioration, check whether a plumbing issue is contributing before relying on waterproofing alone.

-Winter rainfall pattern.
+Winter rainfall and seasonal patterns.
 Adelaide receives the bulk of its annual rainfall between May and September.
 Below-ground moisture problems typically worsen during this period and may appear to improve in summer, leading some homeowners to delay treatment.
 The seasonal improvement does not mean the problem has resolved.
-The underlying moisture path remains and will return each winter.
+Each winter cycle carries more salt into the masonry, and the cumulative damage to mortar, stone, and finishes accelerates over time.

-Torrens title boundaries.
-Adelaide's traditional Torrens title blocks generally provide side access for excavation, unlike terrace-heavy cities where zero-lot-line boundaries restrict external waterproofing.
-This means external membrane treatment is feasible for many Adelaide properties, though landscaping, driveways, and fences may need temporary removal.
+Torrens title boundaries and excavation access.
+Adelaide's traditional Torrens title blocks generally provide side access for excavation, unlike the terrace-heavy inner suburbs of Sydney and Melbourne where zero-lot-line boundaries restrict external waterproofing.
+This means external membrane treatment is feasible for many Adelaide properties, giving homeowners access to the most effective waterproofing approach.
+Landscaping, driveways, and fences may need temporary removal, but the work itself is usually accessible.

 Hiring a Licensed Waterproofer in SA